Miho Fukuhara: Mainstream success (2009–2012)

-Sweetbox and parting with Sony (2013-2015)
+Sweetbox and parting with Sony (2013–2015)

 In early 2013, it was announced that Fukuhara signed on to be the newest frontwoman of the worldwide pop music project Sweetbox along with male singer/rapper LogiQ Pryce.
 The two recorded their first album Z21 in the first part of 2013 and released their first single "#Z21 (#Zeitgeist21)" in June 2013, shortly after Miho released her singles "Rising Heart", a song used in a campaign for Coca-Cola, and "Beyond", a song used for the anime Space Brothers.

 In 2014, Fukuhara parted ways with Sony Music Japan, and became an independent musician.
 In a music industry wide poll taken from the popular TV program Wednesday's Downtown, Fukuhara was ranked as the seventh most talented singer in Japan.

+Happy Field Records (2015–present)

-In 2015, Fukuhara set up her own record label Happy Field Records (named after the English translation of her name, Fukuhara) and released an extended play entitled Something New on December 23, along with the music video for her promotional single Something New on December 25.
+In 2015, Fukuhara set up her own record label Happy Field Records (named after the English translation of her name, Fukuhara) and released an extended play entitled Something New on December 23, along with the music video for her promotional single "Something New" on December 25.
 The music video focuses on her pregnancy and the upcoming birth of her daughter.

 Her next EP release was in 2019 with Love Don't Come Easy.

 In November 2020, Fukuhara began releasing a variety of music regularly on her official YouTube channel, from stripped-down acoustic versions of her own music to covers of famous songs in both Japanese and English.

 On March 11, 2022, Fukuhara participated in the Shuichi "Ponta" Murakami tribute concert "One Last Live", performing "Respect" (with Maki Ohguro).